dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_dev_terraform_FULL_ansible.md

  In master branch we will develop this further using prometheus to fuller potential.
 We will integrate this project with jenkins....

+ Add to the compute.tf and replace Grafana.yml playbook with main-playbook.yml so that prometheous is automatically deployed.
+Otherwise have to manually add Prometheus with the command below.

+ansible-playbook -i aws_hosts --private-key /home/ubuntu/.ssh/mtckey playbooks/main-playbook.yml

+url for prometheous is aws_instance_ip:9090 url for Grafana is aws_instance_ip:3000

  This branch (dev_terraform_FULL_ansible) will be frozen at this point.